 Some other children’ books I added to my St Patrick’s Day book stack include:

 Jamie O’Rouke and the Big Potato by Tomie dePaloa

 Happy St. Patrick’s Day, Curious George by H. A. Rey

 There are plenty more craft and activity ideas on my Pinterest Board.

 And don’t forget the festive green outfits!

-If you are happen to be planning a party to celebrate this festive day, grab my party planning check list here to help you stay organized:
+If you happen to be planning a party to celebrate this festive day, grab my party planning checklist here to help you stay organized:

 What are you doing for St Patrick’s Day?
-Whatever is it, have a fabulous time!
+Whatever it is, have a fabulous time!